 - Weigh at least 115 pounds for whole blood donations or 110 pounds for platelet and plasma donations.
 Donors weighing over 350 pounds, please call the Appointment Center 303.363.2300 or 800.365.0006, opt.
-2, to schedule your appointment at our Lowry or Boulder Community Donor Center locations.
+2, to schedule your appointment at our Lowry or Westminster Community Donor Center locations.
 Weight requirements may differ depending on the procedure.

 - Be in good general health with no history of hepatitis or HIV/AIDS.